Derek-Ashmore/AWSDevOpsUtilities/samples/api-proxy/README.md

 ## Purpose
 This lambda is a simple example of a lambda REST API proxy.
-This sample was written to aid development of Slack commands against other enterprise products
+This sample was written to aid development of Slack commands against other enterprise products.

 ## Installation